joel-jeremy/deezpatch/CONTRIBUTING.md

 Unit tests in this project follow a specific structure.

 - Classes must have a corresponding test class i.e. `Deezpatch` -> `DeezpatchTests`.
 The test class must be in the exact same java package as the class it corresponds to.
 - Test classes are nested in structure.
 Each method in the class under test must have a corresponding `@Nested` test class.
-Each `@Nested` test class must test scenarios that is supported by the method it corresponds to.
+- Each `@Nested` test class must test scenarios that is supported by the method it corresponds to via `@Test`.
+- Use `@DisplayName` to describe the scenario being tested by the `@Test` method e.g. `@DisplayName("should throw when x argument is null)`.

     ```java
     // Class under test: io.github.joeljeremy7.deezpatcher.core.Deezpatch